armichaud/chicken_esolang/README.md

 cargo run -- -f filename [--debug] [--backwards_compatible] [-i user_input]
 ```

-## The Javascript Interpreter, or
-## How I Learned to Stop Worrying and Chicken Chicken Chicken
+## The Javascript Interpreter or: How I Learned to Stop Worrying and Chicken Chicken Chicken

 tl;dr if you want to run this against any example other than hello world, use the --backwards_compatible flag.